Brief Couples Counseling

 Eligibility for Couples Counseling

 The Student Counseling Center offers couples counseling for students.
-Both partners must be enrolled TTU Students unless they are participating in the Relationship Enhancement Center (see below).
+All partners must be enrolled TTU Students unless they are participating in the Relationship Enhancement Center (see below).
 Only one partner has to be enrolled as a TTU Student to participate in the Relationship Enhancement Center which is offered in the Spring Semester only.
-Services are provided for opposite-sex and same-sex partners.
+Services are provided for other-sex and same-sex partners.
 Couples in any kind of living arrangement are welcome (dating, married, engaged, living together, or considering divorce).
 The SCC does NOT offer custody evaluations, court-ordered assessments or court-ordered therapy.

 To begin couples counseling, please call the SCC front desk to arrange for an initial assessment appointment for you and your partner.